-Approximately 47% of higher education institutions surveyed by the American Institutes for Research reported being in the process of adopting competency-based education programs.
-That number is expected to increase over the next five years.
+Approximately 47 percent of higher education institutions surveyed by the American Institutes for Research reported being in the process of adopting competency-based education programs.
+Experts expect that number to increase through 2025.

-These programs focus on soft skills over technical degrees.
+These programs shift the focus away from technical degrees.
 With employers increasingly looking for candidates with soft skills, many students seek out competency-based education programs to give themselves a competitive edge.

-s higher education institutions incorporate more technology into their courses, they also need to harness technology to keep their operations running smoothly.
+As higher education institutions incorporate more technology into their courses, they also need to harness tools to keep their operations running smoothly.

 A learning management system (LMS) is a software program for administering, documenting, tracking, automating, and reporting on your institution's educational programs.
 This tool makes it easier to develop and distribute course content, track student progress, and report on course quality and student outcomes for accreditation.

 MicroMasters programs are an extension of online learning and competency-based education.
-They are graduate-level courses offered at top universities and available exclusively online.
+They are graduate-level courses offered at top higher education institutions and available exclusively online.
 These programs are generally equivalent to shorter master's degree programs geared to specific studies and career areas.
 They may be self-paced or instructor-led, depending on the institution.

 MicroMasters programs are career-focused and recognized by many top companies.
-Several colleges and universities already have MicroMasters programs in place: Boston University, Massachusetts Institute of Technology (MIT), Georgia Tech, and the University of Pennsylvania.
+Several colleges and universities already have MicroMasters programs in place, including the following:

-At Watermark, our software solutions give institutions the tools and insights they need to stay ahead of current and future trends in higher education.
-Our programs simplify data collecting and reporting, helping you identify trends and make more informed decisions that drive student engagement and success.
+At Watermark, our software solutions give institutions the tools and insights they need to monitor current and future trends in education.
+Our tools simplify data collecting and reporting, helping you identify important shifts and make more informed decisions to drive student success.

 About the AuthorMore Content by Watermark Insights